babba-st/Arduino/README.md

 # Arduino
-Used to store code snippets and all kind of information for my Arduino-projects
+Used to store code snippets and all kind of information for/about my Arduino-projects